ModderDisposal/graphics-mod/README.md

   - TimecyclesVisualsettingsLoaderVISUALSV.zip
   - TimecyclesVisualsettingsLoaderQUANTV.zip

 are 4 different sets of timecycles, one or the other to be used at a time, and can only be used by a GTA V trainer capable of loading .ASI mods.
 Some GTA V trainers load ASI mods better than others.
-I take no responsibility as to wheter or not whatever particular trainer you may be using may be inferior in doing so.
+I take no responsibility as to whether or not whatever particular trainer you may be using may be inferior in doing so.

 **The file**
   - 2.3 to 2.4 update.oiv